Frequently Asked Questions (FAQs)

 The data starts Monday at 00:00 UTC or Sunday at 8:00 PM EST/5:00 PM PST.

 In general, we do not allow users to export our data.
-However, members of our Pro service can download daily, weekly, or monthly data in CSV format, as shown below.
+However, members of our Pro service can download daily, weekly, or monthly data in CSV format.
+For detailed instructions on downloading data, please see our Support Center article "How Do I Download Data to Excel?"

 For most stocks and mutual funds, Basic and Extra members can create charts using daily price data that go back all the way to 1990.
 For major indexes, they can create charts going back to 1980.
 Pro members, meanwhile, can create charts using daily price data that go back to 1970 and earlier.